Pazispeace/Pazispeace/README.md

 - :seedling: Also learning TypeScript

 - :zap: In my free time, I solve problems on GeeksforGeeks, codeWars and read tech articles.
-I also like to learn about other cultures and their languages, I am currently learning Japanese and German.
+I also like to learn about other cultures and their languages, I´m currently learning Japanese 🇯🇵 and German 🇩🇪 .

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Pazispeace-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/pazispeace/)